vmprobe/vmprobe/README.md

 ## Installing

-The [http://vmprobe.com/install](vmprobe installation guide) should have platform-specific instructions as well as links to the latest builds, but for now you must either install from source (see the contributing section below), or from CPAN.
+The [vmprobe installation guide](http://vmprobe.com/install) should have platform-specific instructions as well as links to the latest builds, but for now you must either install from source (see the contributing section below), or from CPAN.

 If you have [cpanminus](https://metacpan.org/pod/App::cpanminus) installed, this should be as easy as: